jripke74/fs-greeting-bot/README.md

 Now, it is time to add another message from the bot.

 Add another console statement to the code that logs the message "Allow me to introduce myself.".

+Step 7
+Earlier, you created the bot and botLocation variables.
+Now, you will use them to output new messages to the console.

+In the lecture videos, you learned how to work with string concatenation using the + operator to concatenate strings together like this:

+Example Code
+let firstName = "John";

+console.log("Hello, my name is " + firstName + ".");
+// result: "Hello, my name is John."
+Remember that you need to be mindful of spaces when concatenating strings with variables.

+Create a variable called botIntroduction.

+Then use string concatenation with the + operator to join the string "My name is " followed by the bot variable followed by a period (.).

+Assign this value to the botIntroduction variable.

+Then, log the botIntroduction variable to the console.